Wyatt Earp: Cowboys' revenge

 Morgan Earp was murdered on March 18 while playing billiards, shot by gunmen firing from a dark alley through a door window into the billiard room.
 He was struck in the right side; the bullet shattered his spine, passed through his left side, and lodged in the thigh of George A. B. Berry, while another round narrowly missed him.
-A doctor was summoned and Morgan was moved from the floor to a nearby couch, while the murderers escaped in the dark.
+A doctor was summoned, and Morgan was moved from the floor to a nearby couch, while the murderers escaped in the dark.
 He died 40 minutes later.
 Wyatt felt that he could not rely on civil justice and decided to take matters into his own hands and kill the murderers himself.

 Earp vendetta ride

 The day after Morgan's murder, Deputy U.S. Marshal Wyatt Earp formed a posse made up of his brothers James and Warren, Doc Holliday, Sherman McMaster, Jack "Turkey Creek" Johnson, Charles "Hairlip Charlie" Smith, Dan Tipton, and Texas Jack Vermillion to protect the family and pursue the suspects, paying them $5 a day.
 They took Morgan's body to the railhead in Benson, and James accompanied it to the family home in Colton, California, where Morgan's wife and parents waited to bury him.
 The posse guarded Virgil and Allie to Tucson, where they had heard that Frank Stilwell and other Cowboys were waiting to kill Virgil.
-The next morning, Frank Stilwell's body was found alongside the tracks, riddled with buckshot and gunshot wounds.
-Wyatt and 5 other federal lawmen were indicted for murdering him, and Tucson Justice of the Peace, Charles Meyer, issued warrants for their arrest.
+The next morning, Frank Stilwell's body was found alongside the tracks, with a shotgun bullet in his chest.
+Wyatt and 5 other federal lawmen were indicted for murdering him, and Tucson Justice of the Peace Charles Meyer issued warrants for their arrest.

-The Earp posse briefly returned to Tombstone where Sheriff Behan tried to stop them, but was brushed aside.
+The Earp posse briefly returned to Tombstone, where Sheriff Behan tried to stop them, but was brushed aside.
 Hairlip Charlie and Warren remained in Tombstone, and the rest set out for Pete Spence's wood camp in the Dragoon Mountains.
 Spence was absent, but they found and killed Florentino "Indian Charlie" Cruz.
 Two days later, they stumbled onto the wood camp of William Brocius, Pony Diehl, and other outlaw Cowboys near Iron Springs in the Whetstone Mountains.
 According to reports from both sides, the two sides immediately exchanged gunfire.
 The Earp party withdrew to find protection from the heavy gunfire, except for Wyatt and Texas Jack Vermillion, whose horse was shot.

 Curly Bill fired at Wyatt with a shotgun but missed.
 18 months earlier, Wyatt had protected Curly Bill against a lynch mob; he also provided testimony that helped spare Curly Bill a murder trial for killing Marshal Fred White.
 Wyatt returned Curly Bill's gunfire with his own shotgun, hitting him in the chest from about 50 feet (15m) away, causing him to fall into the water's edge of the spring and die.
 Wyatt then fired his revolver, mortally wounding Johnny Barnes in the chest and wounding Milt Hicks in the arm.
 Vermillion tried to retrieve his rifle that was wedged in the scabbard under his fallen horse, exposing himself to the Cowboys' gunfire, but Holliday helped him get to cover.